 WHY NATIONAL HUNT RACES DON’T USE STALLS

-You may claim that not using stalls could give one horse an advantage over another.
+You may think that not using stalls could give one horse an advantage over another.
 After all, if a horse is lucky enough to be leading the runners from the off in a National Hunt race, then surely they are more likely to win?

 Unlike Flat races, National Hunts are more like marathons than sprints — and so the two or three lengths a horse may earn to its advantage when starting on the tape or in a group dissipates.